Pyramidion

 A badly damaged white Tura limestone pyramidion, thought to have been made for the Red Pyramid of Sneferu at Dahshur, has been reconstructed and is on open-air display beside that pyramid; it presents a minor mystery, however, as its angle of inclination is steeper than that of the edifice it was apparently built to surmount.

+Washington Monument

+Erected in 1876 in Washington D.C., the Washington Monument holds an inscribed pyramidion of aluminum.

 Private brick pyramids with pyramidia

 During the New Kingdom, some private underground tombs were marked on the surface by small brick pyramids that terminated in pyramidia.
 The four lateral sides included texts and scenes related to the cult of the Sun God (as the representation of Pharaoh).

 The scenes typically depict the course of the sun, rising on one lateral face, setting on the opposite face, and traveling, through the night, through the underworld, ruled by Osiris.